sethbarrett50/AU-GSGA-Constitution/Constitution-README.md

 1. President

-    1. The GSGA President will, among other duties as assigned, attend all House/Senate business meetings, act as the official representative from the GSGA to the administration and faculty, appoint the chairman of all standing and ad hoc committees, serve as a standing member of the Student Activity Fee Committee, and the Mandatory Student Fee Committee, and aid in the orientation of new GSGA Representatives.
+    1. The GSGA President will, among other duties as assigned, attend all House business meetings, act as the official representative from the GSGA to the administration and faculty, appoint the chairman of all standing and ad hoc committees, serve as a standing member of the Student Activity Fee Committee, and the Mandatory Student Fee Committee, and aid in the orientation of new GSGA Representatives.
 The President will provide training to the new president and aid in the orientation of the incoming executive board.
 The President must also assign or delegate other tasks as they arise to members of the cabinet.
 The stipend for the President is \$2800, paid in four \$700 increments.

 2. Vice President